Harlem Nights

-Harlem Nights is a 1989 American crime comedy-drama film starring and directed by Eddie Murphy, who also wrote.
-The film co-stars Richard Pryor, Michael Lerner, Danny Aiello, Redd Foxx (in his last film appearance before his death in 1991), Della Reese, and Murphy's older brother Charlie.
+Harlem Nights is a 1989 American crime comedy drama film starring, written, and directed by Eddie Murphy.
+The film co-stars Richard Pryor, Redd Foxx (in his last film appearance before his death in 1991), Danny Aiello, Michael Lerner, Della Reese, and Murphy's older brother Charlie.
 The film was released theatrically on November 17, 1989, by Paramount Pictures.
 The film tells the story of "Sugar" Ray and Vernest "Quick" Brown as a team running a nightclub in the late 1930s in Harlem while contending with gangsters and corrupt police officials.

-Harlem Nights was Eddie Murphy's only directorial effort.
+Harlem Nights is, as of 2025, Eddie Murphy's only directorial effort.
 He had always wanted to direct and star in a period piece, as well as work with Pryor, whom he considered his greatest influence in stand-up comedy.
-Reviews of the film were panned.
-Nonetheless, the film was a financial success, grossing $95 million against a $30 million budget.
-It has since been regarded as a cult classic.
+Reviewers panned the film, with Gene Siskel and Roger Ebert choosing Harlem Nights as ranking among the worst films of 1989.
+At the 10th Golden Raspberry Awards, Murphy won the Razzie for Worst Screenplay.